FxnlBiomechLab/twsa-optimization-for-rra/README.md

 # Tracking Weight Selection Algorithm (TWSA) Optimization for the OpenSim Residual Reduction Algorithm
-OpenSim's Residual Reduction Algorithm (RRA) adjusts human movement simulations in order to enhance dynamic consistency.
+OpenSim's Residual Reduction Algorithm (RRA) adjusts human movement simulations in order to improve dynamic consistency.
 Using RRA in a typical workflow involves iteratively hand-tuning tracking weights to achieve an optimal solution, which is a time-consuming process.

 This software package automates the process of optimizing tracking weights.
 Optimization is performed using the Tracking Weight Selection Algorithm (TWSA), an evolutionary algorithm-based optimization.